During the season of Advent we reflect on waiting for the arrival of Jesus.

-3. Was there anything in the talk from Sunday that you want to make sure we discuss tonight?
+3. Was there anything from the message on Sunday that you would like to discuss in our time together tonight?

 4. A powerful thing to realize is that even before Israel broke their covenant with Him, God told them that they would and spelt out their future redemption.
 On top of that, even though He knew they would betray Him, God chose to commit Himself to them anyway.

 How might this knowledge of God’s character help us the next time we’re feeling like He should reject us?